 I’d say quite a bit.
 Over the years, I’ve supplemented my income with seasonal positions with the state park system, and I currently have a full time job working outside as a landscaper and gardener.
 I love the night bugs, cicadas, frogs, rain and wind sounds and feel very comforted by them.
 When I’m practicing with the windows open sometimes it feels like it belongs with the tune I’m working on so I add it in – I love the way those seemingly random combinations of sounds work with my songs, especially the stuff that is more improvised.
-It’s also my personal belief that humans are the caretakers for this planet and it’s so sad that we’re doing such a poor job at looking after it.
+It’s also my personal belief that humans are the caretakers for this planet and it’s sad that we’re doing such a poor job at looking after it.

 Recently you contributed to Star Route 1, looking at prairie life – what form did your contribution take there and what led you to the book?

-About a year ago, Mary Welcome called me and told me that she was putting together this project through the Colorado arts collective M12 and over the course of three months I worked on compiling the stories, some poems and other odds and ends.
-I contributed almost all of the text for that photography book, and my good friend Mary added in some of the interviews she conducted, all of the photographs as well as the layout and design.
+About a year ago, my good friend Mary Welcome called me and told me that she was putting together this project through the Colorado arts collective M12 so over the course of three months I worked on compiling the stories, some poems and other odds and ends.
+I contributed almost all of the text for that photography book, and Mary added in some of the interviews she conducted, all of the photographs as well as the layout and design.
 I was especially interested in working on this because the Bachman side of my family are all prairie people from the Dakotas, and we spent two or three weeks out of every year when I was growing up driving from Virginia to North Dakota to visit.
 I have a deep love for that part of our planet and it was almost like visiting while I was working on it.
 I even connected with a 91-year-old former postmaster with the same name as my grandmother – Lucille Bachman – and we got the chance to publish two of her poems for the first time.
 It was an absolute pleasure working on that project and I’m proud of the work we did.